alexandrglm/AnimePigmentsPreservationProject/engine/References/Tsujita-ColourMemories_articles/ENG/article_146_eng.md

 And the day after that, we were already returning home.
 Reunited with the tour guide at the airport (bitter laugh).
 We had her handle procedures quietly without much conversation and became passengers.

 On that flight, I encountered tremendously sad news.
 Voice actor Yamada Yasuo-san, famous for *Lupin III*, had passed away.
-I learned this from Japanese newspapers on the plane.
+I learnt this from Japanese newspapers on the plane.
 This was shocking.
 We spoke little, and the plane headed to Narita.

 And at Narita Airport, we would encounter even more surprising news.
 That morning, someone had spread sarin gas in Tokyo's subway, resulting in many deaths!
 It had become a major confusion, a major incident!
 We were stunned.
 It was March 20, 1995.